davidycliao/flaiR/README.md

 create_flair_env()
 ```

-### Or,  Install Python flair Uisng reticulate in R
+### Or,  Install Python `flair` Uisng `reticulate` in R

 ```
-library(reticulate)
 reticulate::py_install("flair")
 ```

 ### Citing the Contributions of `Flair`

 This R wrapper is built upon the work of the `Flair` research team at Humboldt University of Berlin.
-If you use this tool in academic research, I recommend citing their research article, [Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf).
+If you use this tool in academic research, we recommend citing their research article, [Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf).

 ```
 @inproceedings{akbik2018coling,